How do you deal with unrequited love? How do you get over it? Is it even possible to get over it?

 There are different kinds of “unrequited love” situations as well.
 Maybe you are friends with a guy who you developed strong feelings for him and figured he must have felt the same deep down even though he never actually said he did.

-Or maybe you had an initial spark and had a sexual encounter or relationship but it never went beyond that.
+Or maybe you had an initial spark and had a hookup or relationship but it never went beyond that.
 And you thought he would eventually come around and love you back so you continued the way things were hoping that he would fall in love with you as time went on… but nothing happened.

 He did not fall in love with you and instead of getting over him, you only feel more attached and in love.
 There are a variety of situations that could result in the state you are in right now.
 But the point is: you are in pain and do not want to be in pain any longer.